1 more person tests COVID-19 positive in Muzaffarnagar

-One more person tested positive for COVID-19 in Uttar Pradesh’s Muzaffarnagar, taking the total active cases in the district to four, an official said on Monday.
-Additional District Magistrate Alok Kumar said the fresh case is a patient from a private hospital here.
-He said the infected person has been shifted to Medical College Begarazpur and the staff of the private hospital quarantined.
+Another person tested positive for COVID-19 in Uttar Pradesh’s Muzaffarnagar, taking the total number of active cases in the district to five, an official said on Tuesday.
+Additional District Magistrate Alok Kumar said the infected person is a painter who was placed under quarantine in Budhana town after he returned from Delhi five days ago.

-The Health department is tracing people who were in contact with the new COVID-19 patient, Kumar added.
-Three fresh cases were reported in Muzaffarnagar on Sunday after three migrant workers, who were at a quarantine centre, tested positive in Khatoli town.
+The district authorities had sent his sample for COVID-19 testing which returned positive, Kumar said.
+He said the infected person has been shifted to Medical College Begarazpur.

+Total six samples were sent for testing and other five have come back negative for novel coronavirus, Kumar added.
+Muzaffarnagar was on the path to move up to orange zone, but the district was again marked as a red zone after the detection of new cases recently.

 - READ MORE ON: